cancerberoSgx/univac/svg-png-converter/playground/README.md

  [x] load images form external urls and remove most of the testing ones or request them [ ] download current images and transformations as zip files. or store images in FS and put settings in url [ ] zwitch between output/input images so we can perform png=>svg=> png multiple times to see if degrades or improves.
 Also a mechanism to perform this N times.
- [ ] suggests users to use https://jakearchibald.github.io/svgomg/ after ownloading since it really improves output size good results:
+ [ ] suggests users to use https://jakearchibald.github.io/svgomg/ after downloading since it really improves output size good results:

  just load these images using the playground - they both look great and small when  transformed to SVG: